Gov. Wolf: New Funding Awarded to Create ‘Dream Team’ Ambassador Program in Northeast PA to Encourage High School Students to Consider Careers in Manufacturing

 Training-to-Career grants support projects that result in short-term work-readiness, job placement, or the advancement of manufacturing.
 The Manufacturing PA Training-to-Career Grant program works collaboratively with local manufacturers to identify and teach missing essential skills for entry level applicants seeking manufacturing employment, engage youth or those with barriers to career opportunities in manufacturing, and or advance capacity for local or regional manufacturers.

-For more information about the Wolf Administration’s commitment to manufacturing or DCED, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.
+For more information about the Wolf Administration’s commitment to manufacturing, visit the Department of Community and Economic Development website.